 Couples have choices in how they want to handle their divorce.
-They can:

 File pro se, where they do not retain legal counsel but represent themselves in court.
 They may be able to reach an agreement between themselves and work thru the process of getting the agreement filed in court.

 They can each hire an attorney to prepare the filings and obtain documents from the other Party.